 $$ \begin{align*} [L_A]_{\beta}^{\beta} = \begin{pmatrix} \lambda_1 & \cdots & 0 \\ \vdots & \ddots & \vdots \\ 0 & \cdots & \lambda_n \end{pmatrix}, Av_j = \lambda_j v_j \end{align*} $$

 \(v_j\) is an eigenvector and \(\lambda_j\) is called an eigenvalue.
-We developed a plan to find these and eigenvalues and eigenvectors.
+And so to diagonalize a matrix, we need to find these eigenvectors.
+Last time we developed a plan for this:

 1. Find these eigenvalues \(\lambda_1, ..., \lambda_2\)